BeeNeal/rasa_chatbot/README.md

 - when integrating with RC site, take user preferences from DB (such as user diet preference)
 - add story for a user preference if didn't find a recipe under that diet preference

+## Flow
+1) Bot greets user with list of what can do (welcome back vs initial greet with prompt for sign in) btns + text option
+2)

 ## License